 Reviewing this section can help you identify areas where you spend too much and plan your budget.
 Noticing trends in your monthly charges can be one of the fastest ways to discover what you can cut down on.
-Plus, it’ll give insight to the categories you spend in most frequently, which is the most important information to know when deciding on the right rewards card—whether it be for travel, airlines, cash back, groceries or anything else.
+Plus, it’ll give insight into the categories you spend in most frequently, which is the most important information to know when deciding on the right rewards card—whether it be for travel, airlines, cash back, groceries or anything else.

 Your statement will include a summary of the interest and fees you may have faced in the current year.
-Even an annual fee will appear here, so don’t be alarmed if this section displays an amount and you’ve done nothing to warrant a penalty fee.
-Most other fees are avoidable if you know the ways around them and you may be able to negotiate a lower interest rate with your bank if you’re carrying a balance.
+Even an annual fee will appear here, so don’t be alarmed if this section displays a charge and you’ve done nothing to warrant a penalty fee.
+Most other fees are avoidable if you know the ways around them, and you may be able to negotiate a lower interest rate with your bank if you’re carrying a balance.

 Your monthly interest calculation will be shown towards the end of your statement.
 Each type of balance you have on your credit card can come with different interest rates, which will be shown here.
 This can be useful when checking on the status of any promotional or introductory APR period, if you’re looking into a cash advance or when you’re interested in executing a balance transfer.

 Your credit card statement may include an important messages section to brief you on any changes that were made during the billing period, including any changes you requested, such as a credit limit increase or any other notable adjustment.